icann/icann-rdap/icann-rdap-cli/README.md

 Paging Output
 -------------

+The client has a built-in (embedded) pager.
+Use of this pager is controlled via the `RDAP_PAGING` environment variable and the `-P` command argument.

+It takes three values:

+* "embedded" - use the built-in pager
+* "auto" - use the built-in pager if the program is being run from a terminal
+* "none" - use no paging

+For example, `-P embedded` will default to using the built-in pager.

-By default, the client will attempt to determine if paging the output (showing information one page at a time) is appropriate.
+By default, the client will not use a pager.

+When set to "auto", the client determines if a pager is appropriate.
 This is done by attempting to determine if the terminal is interactive or not.
 If the terminal is not interactive, paging will be turned off otherwise it will be on.

-You can explicitly control this behavior using the `-P` command argument such as `-P none` to specify no paging.
-This is also controlled via the `RDAP_PAGING` environmental variable (see configuration below).

 Output Format
 -------------